 All of this was true before the past six months hit us, but in the next six months it will determine who rises and who lags behind.

 Special Note: Please #MaskUpCbus.
 Social Distance.
 Wash your hands.
-Most of all, treat one other with respect.
+Most of all, treat one other with respect and as ladies and gentlemen.
 It will go a long way toward getting us back on our feet sooner rather than later.